BAK2K3/hard-drivers/TESTING.md

 Unless specifically stated, all functionality for the Navbar was tested on every page.

-1. General:
 * Visit all links within the navbar in every possible order to ensure they are functional and route correctly:
     * Home -> About // Home -> Enquire
     * About -> Home // About -> Enquire
     * Enquire -> Home // Enquire -> About
 * Click the main 'logo' on each page, to ensure it diverts the user back to the homepage.
 * Ensure the height of the Navbar is a consistent height across each page.
 * Ensure Navbar elements (logo/links) maintain their position through navigation of the site.
 * Ensure all internal navigational links are not opened externally.
 * Ensure the relevant active link is coloured accordingly depending on user's location on site.
 * On small vertical viewports, ensure the Navbar maintains its position (i.e sticky) when the page's Viewport Control is scrollable (on the y-axis).
 * When adjusting the horizontal viewport, ensure the "logo" and links reposition themselves dynamically to maintain their central position on the page.
 * On large horizontal viewports, ensure the Navbar's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.
 * On all viewports, ensure the Navbar's radial gradient maintains its appearance over the background image, and remains in a static position (regardless of background image's zoom effect).
 * On small horizontal viewports, ensure the Navbar collapses, hides the row of navigation links, and provides the sandwich icon.
 * On small horizontal viewports, ensure the "logo" changes to the 'stacked' design.
 * When the collapsed Navbar is displayed, ensure that interacting with the sandwich icon displays or hides the dropdown navigational links appropriately.
 * When the collapsed Navbar is displayed, ensure the links (when displayed) are aligned centrally, underneath the 'logo'.
 * When the collapsed Navbar is displayed, ensure the links (when displayed) move dynamically when adjusting the horizontal viewport size (in either direction).
 * When the collapsed Navbar is displayed, ensure the dropdown (when displayed) does not close when the user interacts with another part of the current page.
 * When the collapsed Navbar is displayed, ensure the dropdown does not overflow onto the Viewport Control/content of the page.

-2. Mouse and Keyboard Based Devices:
-    * Ensure the navigation links display the appropriate effects when hovered over:
+* Ensure the navigation links display the appropriate effects when hovered (desktop) over:
     * The link produces the 'grow' effect, and changes from inactive (white) to active (red).
     * If the link is already in an active state, it only displays the grow effect and does not change colour.
-    * Ensure tabbing navigates the user through the logical flow of the site:
+* Ensure tabbing (desktop) navigates the user through the logical flow of the site:
     * Header --> Home --> About --> Enquire

-3. Touch Based Devices:
-    * Ensure the navigation links display the appropriate effects when touched:
+* Ensure the navigation links display the appropriate effects when touched (mobile/tablet):
     * The link would 'grow', and change from inactive (white) to active (red) where applicable.
+* Ensure Screenreaders read the text in the correct order:
+    * Logo/Title --> Home --> About --> Enquire

 **Footer**

 Unless specifically stated, all functionality for the Footer was tested on every page.

-1. General:
 * On each page, ensure the Github / Social links open to the correct webpage, and are opened externally.
 * On the "Home" and "About" pages, ensure the "Enquire" button correctly routes the user to the "Enquire" page.
 * On the "Enquire" page, ensure the "Enquire" button states "Submit" - Functionality testing discussed on the "Enquiry Form" section.
 * Ensure on page load the "Enquire/Submit" button maintains its persistent 'glow' effect.
 * Ensure the Footer appearance is consistent across all pages, and maintains the same height.
 * Ensure Footer elements (Github - Enquire/Submit - Socials) maintain their position through navigation of the site.
 * On large horizontal viewports, ensure the Footer's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.
 * On all viewports, ensure the Footer's radial gradient maintains its appearance over the background image, and remains in a static position (regardless of background image's zoom effect).
 * On all viewports, ensure the Enquire/Submit button's 'glow' effect does not overflow onto the Viewport Control/content of the page.
 * When adjusting the horizontal viewport, ensure the Footer elements reposition themselves dynamically to maintain equal distance, and central position within their containers.
 * When adjusting the horizontal viewport, ensure the Footer elements' font sizes adjust themselves appropriately.
 * On small horizontal viewports, ensure the Social links stack themselves (2x2), and maintain their functionality.

-2. Mouse and Keyboard Based Devices:
-    * Ensure no visual effects are produced when the Github / Social Links are hovered over with the mouse.
+* Ensure no visual effects are produced when the Github / Social Links are hovered over with the mouse (desktop).
-    * Ensure tabbing navigates the user through the visual flow of footer:
+* Ensure tabbing (desktop) navigates the user through the visual flow of footer:
-        * Github --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin
+    * Github --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.
-    * Ensure hovering over the Submit/Enquire button produces the 'grow' effect, and changes from white to red.
+* Ensure hovering (desktop) over the Submit/Enquire button produces the 'grow' effect, and changes from white to red.

-3. Touch Based Devices:
-    * Ensure no visual effects are produced when the Github / Social links are touched.
+* Ensure no visual effects are produced when the Github / Social links are touched (mobile/table).
-    * Ensure the Enquire/Submit button produces the 'grow' effect, and changes from white to red.
+* Ensure the Enquire/Submit button produces the 'grow' effect, and changes from white to red when touched (mobile/table).
+* Ensure Screenreaders read the text in the correct order:
+    * Github --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.

 **Price Table**

-1. General:
+1. Modal Design (About/Enquire Pages):
+    * Ensure the table is displayed centrally, and that all text is clear and visible.
+    * Ensure on smaller vertical viewports, the table is scrollable on the y axis.
+    * Ensure the user can interact with each 'benefit':
+        * Ensure that on hover (desktop), the correct tooltip is displayed, and that the tooltip displays to the right of the relevant text, and that the text is legible.
+        * Ensure that on click (desktop)/touch (mobile/tablet), the correct tooltip is displayed, and persists until either the user clicks a different benefit, or clicks elsewhere.
+    * Ensure Screenreaders read the text within the table in the correct order:
+        * Heading --> Price
+        * Benefit --> Benefit Description --> In what packages the benefit is included.

-    * Modal Design (About Page/Enquire Page):
+2. Full-Screen Design (Enquire Page):
     *

-    * Full-Screen Design (Enquire Page):
-        *

-2. Mouse and Keyboard Based Devices:

-3. Touch Based Devices:
+3. Known bug:
+    * Multiple implementations of the tooltip were tested in order to allow the user to hover on desktop, and both click/touch to allow a persisent tooltip to appear.
+    The current implementation contains `tabindex=0` to allow a user to tab through the benefits and display their relevant tooltip accordingly.
+However, this solution results on the tooltip persisting on 'click', and cannot be 'unclicked'.
+The user must either click/tab to another tooltip or click elsewhere on the page to remove the tooltip.
+While this does not neccessarily diminish the user experience, it is a bug that I would prefer to remove, however this requires additional knowledge of javascript.

 **Enquiry Form**